With China Tourist Visa Resumed,

 Stay overnight in Kathmandu.

-Day 3: Day Tour in Kathmandu: Pashupatinath, Boudhanath and Bhaktapur City
+Day 3: Kathmandu Day Tour - Pashupatinath, Boudhanath and Bhaktapur City

-You will also get to go further afield in Nepal, to visit the ancient Hindu temple of Pashupatinath, and Boudhanath, one of the largest stupas in Asia, and a focal point for Tibetan Buddhism in Nepal.
+In the morning, you will first visit the ancient Hindu temple of Pashupatinath, and Boudhanath, one of the largest stupas in Asia, and a focal point for Tibetan Buddhism in Nepal.
 Set on the banks of the Baghmati River, Pashupatinath is one of Nepal’s famous UNESCO sites, and the sunset over the temple roofs is spectacular.

 Stay overnight in Kathmandu.